 10:45 am – 11:45 am

-Panel Session: community Benefits and Co-Benefits
+Panel Session: Community Benefits and Co-Benefits

 Panelists will share the wide-ranging benefits of bioenergy projects in northern and remote communities, going beyond energy generation to highlight economic, social, health and environmental impacts.